SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/reference-field-special-characters.md

 ## Limitations

-You do not need to escape field names that:
+You don't need to escape field names that:

 * have characters matching `a-zA-Z0-9_`
-* do not begin with a number
+* don't begin with a number

 Escaping field names with the syntax `%\<field_nam\>"` is a safe practice when using special characters.
 You will need to escape any quote characters `"` with a backslash `\` to use them in the field name when referencing a field with special characters.